intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/OpenCV-PeopleCounter/README.md

 void setup()
 {
-    HOGDescriptor hog; //instantiate the class to create an object hog.setSVMDetector(HOGDescriptor::getDefaultPeopleDetector());
+    HOGDescriptor hog; //here, we instantiate a class and to instantiate a class (in C++) is to create an object hog.setSVMDetector(HOGDescriptor::getDefaultPeopleDetector());
     cout << "Built with OpenCV " << CV_VERSION << endl;
     Mat image;